-In 2017, 2,545 vessels were listed on the Hong Kong Shipping Register (HKSR), boasting a total of 114 million gross tonnes, making Hong Kong the fourth largest shipping register in the world, behind only Panama, Liberia and the Marshall Islands.
+In 2018, 2,622 vessels were listed on the Hong Kong Shipping Register (HKSR), boasting a total of 125 million gross tonnes, making Hong Kong the fourth largest shipping register in the world, behind only Panama, the Marshall Islands and Liberia.

 Industry Development and Market Outlook

 Asia and the Pacific is the second most visited region in the world after Europe and has seen the fastest growth in visitor numbers in recent years.
 Asia has seen seven straight years of robust growth, with arrivals increasing at an average growth rate of 7%, compared to the world average of 4%.
 This expansion was mainly fuelled by increasing market liberalisation, ongoing infrastructure development in the Asian region and the growth of the middle class, especially in Mainland China.
 The mainland has been the world’s largest outbound travel market since 2012, accounting for over half of Asia’s outbound travel expenditure.
 It also ranked top in terms of generated international trips, with Chinese tourists taking over 130 million trips abroad in 2017.
 Hong Kong’s strategic location in Asia allows the city to capture this growing outbound travel demand and enables Hong Kong to maintain its position as the region’s busiest aviation hub and to showcase its world-class transport services.